Vendors

 Wall Art & Sculpture

 We warmly invite Artists to take part in the Bluemont Fair Art Show & Sale, held upstairs at the historic E.E.
 Lake Store.
-For over 50 years, the Bluemont Fair has been a cherished country tradition, drawing thousands of visitors each year.
-A highlight of the event is the opportunity to celebrate and showcase the remarkable talent of our local art community.
+For more than 50 years, the Bluemont Fair has been a cherished country tradition, drawing thousands of visitors each year.
+The Art Show & Sale highlights the remarkable talent of our local art community and gives artists the opportunity to showcase their work.

 Authors